satellite-image-deep-learning/techniques/README.md

 * [Displaying a gridded dataset on a web-based map - Step by step guide for displaying large GeoTIFFs, using Holoviews, Bokeh, and Datashader](https://towardsdatascience.com/displaying-a-gridded-dataset-on-a-web-based-map-ad6bbe90247f)

 ## STAC - SpatioTemporal Asset Catalog specification
 The STAC specification provides a common metadata specification, API, and catalog format to describe geospatial assets, so they can more easily indexed and discovered.
-The aim is that the catalogue is crawlable so it can be indexed by a search engine and make imagery discoverable, without requiring yet another API interface.
-A good place to start is to view the [Planet Disaster Data catalogue](https://planet.stac.cloud/) which has the [catalogue source on Github](https://github.com/cholmes/pdd-stac) and uses the [stac-browser](https://github.com/radiantearth/stac-browser)
+* A good place to start is to view the [Planet Disaster Data catalogue](https://planet.stac.cloud/) which has the [catalogue source on Github](https://github.com/cholmes/pdd-stac) and uses the [stac-browser](https://github.com/radiantearth/stac-browser)
 * Spec at https://github.com/radiantearth/stac-spec
 * [Getting Started with STAC APIs](https://www.azavea.com/blog/2021/04/05/getting-started-with-stac-apis/) intro article
 * [SpatioTemporal Asset Catalog API specification](https://github.com/radiantearth/stac-api-spec) -> an API to make geospatial assets openly searchable and crawlable